The Big Fundamental is Still Going Strong! Top 10 Tim Duncan Cards of All-Time

 Unlike most current star players, Tim Duncan does not have many certified autograph cards.
 After signing a moderate amount early in his career, Tim Duncan has few autograph cards to speak of since 2005-06.
 This places an immediate premium on any of his certified autographs, which are not in great supply.
 While his playing style might be viewed by some as lacking flash, even without a ton of autographs, his cardboard career is anything but boring.

 The following lists looks at ten of the top Tim Duncan cards in history.
 The checklist is definitely more on the premium side as these are some of the most popular Tim Duncan cards in existence.
-View our Tim Duncan profile for a complete rookie checklist and autographed memorabilia guide.
+View our Tim Duncan visual rookie card guide for a complete look at all the Tim Duncan rookie cards.

 Top 10 Tim Duncan Cards